Replace old cords easily and quickly before they break.

 Pull on the frayed lift cord until the slats are drawn together.
 Cut the cord at the fray and pull the discarded piece (with the knotted end) out through the bottom bar.
 Splice the new cord to the old by hot-gluing the tips together and rolling them up tightly in a 3-in. long strip of plastic electrical tape.

-Caution: Leave the ends of the two lift cords untied.
-Small children have accidentally hanged themselves on tied cords that formed a loop.
+Caution: Leave the ends of the two lift cords untied to prevent children from becoming entangled.